16seangai/Clockwork-Ultimate/README.md

 Update the roster by editing the roster.js file in the js directory.

-The naming conventions for the rosters are given below:
+The naming conventions for the rosters and leadership positions are given below:

 ```
 const a_roster      | a-team roster